jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Wi-Fi Protected Access 3 (WPA3):
             - WPA3-ENT uses 192-bit AES CCMP encryption
             - WPA3-PER remains at 128-bit AES CCMP
-            - WPA3 SAE (simultaneous authentication of equals) mode improves on WPA2's PSK mode by allowing for secure authentication between clients and the wirless network without enterprise user accounts
+            - WPA3 **simultaneous authentication of equals (SAE)**: a mode improves on WPA2's PSK mode by allowing for secure authentication between clients and the wireless network without enterprise user accounts; SAE performs a zero-knowledge proof process known as **Dragonfly Key Exchange** (which is a derivative of Diffie-Hellman); SAE uses a preset password and the MAC addresses of the client and AP to perform authentication and session key exchange
         - 802.1X / EAP
             - WPA, WPA2, and WPA3 support the enterprise (ENT) authentication known as 802.1X/EAP (requires user accounts)
             - Extensible Authentication Protocol (EAP) is not a specific mechanism of authentication, rather an authentication framework